 9.A.35 The Peptide Translocating Syndecan (Syndecan) Family

 Syndecans are transmembrane heparan sulfate proteoglycans.
 They are implicated in the binding of extracellular matrix components and growth factors.
-Syndecan is made as a precursor with a hydrophobic N-terminal leader peptide and a strongly hydrophobic TMS which presumably anchors the protein in the membrane.
-Its oligomeric structure is unknown.
+Syndecan is made as a precursor with a hydrophobic N-terminal leader peptide and a strongly hydrophobic C-terminal TMS which presumably anchors the protein in the membrane.
 Syndecan-4 and beta1 integrin protein levels and their localization in costameric structures are regulated by electrical activity by a mechanism that influences the adhesion properties of skeletal myotubes during differentiation (Ugarte et al. 2010).